patrickoser/social-app/README.md

     should be able to switch between tabs, gooing from profile specific posts and likes.

+    Add username field when user creates an account.
+Usernames should be unique to each user.

     CRUD Operations
         A share button that allows users to share posts elsewhere.